 And, of course, WordPress is open source, so the code for it is free.
 You can grab it at WordPress.org, or pretty much all of the best Web hosting services are going to have an option for you to install it on your account.
 (More on hosting below.)

 Second, I use WordPress themes – i.e., the part that control most of how your site looks for visitors – that I know will not slow the site down (Google cares about this more and more) and that I know are search engine friendly.

 I put particular emphasis on this second point – i.e., SEO friendly.
 While there are all sorts of pretty themes out there, many of them are programmed in ways that can hurt search engine optimization (SEO).
 For piece of mind, I stick mostly with StudioPress themes.
 They are fast, SEO-friendly, and they can be tweaked to do pretty much whatever you want.

 I use the Mai Law theme for Learning Revolution, the Magazine Pro theme for my Leading Learning podcast site, and the Author Pro theme on my personal site.
 (Actually, what I really have is the all-theme package, so I can get access to whichever theme makes sense for each of my sites.)

 Top Notch Hosting

-My preferred hosting provider is WP Engine, a high performance WordPress host I started using a few years ago and now use for all my sites.
+That’s why my preferred hosting provider is WP Engine, a high performance WordPress host I started using years ago and now use for all my sites.
 They provide outstanding support and rock solid performance.
 While a bit pricier, this is really the kind of hosting you want if you are serious about running an online business.